Blackbirds and Grackles represent the most well known of the members of the Icterid family, also called New World Blackbirds.

 Two Meadowlark species, conveniently named Eastern and Western, rank as the most popular of the Icterids, at least in terms of being designated as official state bird for six different states.

 One listen to their song, along with their bright yellow color explains their popularity.

 They are the stereotypical grassland bird, ground nesters valued for their melodic songs.
 Their diet consists of both insects and grains.

 The popularity of the eight Oriole species that call the United States home during the breeding season, can not be overestimated.
 Birders remain eager to place citrus fruit in places around the yard with the hope of attracting these delightful songbirds to stop for a visit.

 Baltimore Orioles are the primary Eastern Oriole species.
-In a sad irony, the data suggests that a changing climate means that Baltimore may not being suited for breeding one long term warming trends become more permanent in the area.
+In a sad irony, the data suggests that a changing climate means that Baltimore may not being suited for breeding in the city due to long term warming trends.

 Orchard orioles match the eastern range of the Baltimore oriole.
 Feather color represents the best initial identification clues for the males.
 At the picture shows, the male Baltimore oriole has bright yellow feathers.
 Male Orchard orioles have chestnut feathers.